30/03/2024 Education - Training

 This allows you to create visual feedback for users.

-CSS (Cascading Style Sheets) is a stylesheet language used to describe the presentation of HTML elements on a web page.
-It controls layout, colors, fo...
+CSS (Cascading Style Sheets) is a stylesheet language used to control the appearance of HTML elements on a webpage.
+It allows you to add colors, fonts...

 More Details